notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 ## Relational Databases (SQL)

+- Looks just like Excel spreadsheets, with links between them
+- Can use SQL language to perform queries / lookups
 - **Structured Data**: Stored in predefined schema tables, managed with SQL.
 - **Use Cases**: Transactional applications, financial systems.
 - **Examples**: MySQL, PostgreSQL, Oracle, SQL Server, MariaDB.

 ## NoSQL Databases

-- **Flexible Schema**: No predefined schema, designed for fast and scalable data storage.
+- NoSQL = non-SQL = non relational databases
+- NoSQL databases are built for a specific data models and have flexible schemas for building modern applications.
+The schema is basically the shape of the data
 - **Use Cases**: Real-time applications, IoT, mobile apps.
 - Benefits:
   - Flexibility: easy to evolve data model
-  - Scalability: designed to scale-out by using distributed clusters
+  - Scalability: designed to scale-out by using distributed clusters.
+For example, in relational databases, it is not easy to add servers to scale it, you have to do a vertical scaling, but with NoSQL databases, you can do horizontal scaling
   - High-performance: optimized for a specific data model
   - Highly functional: types optimized for the data model
-- **Examples**: DynamoDB, MongoDB (DocumentDB), Key-value, document, graph, in-memory, search databases
+- **Examples**: Key-value, document, graph, in-memory, search databases

 ### NoSQL data example: JSON

 - JSON is a common form of data that fits into a NoSQL model
-- Data can be nested
+- Data can be **nested**
-- Fields can change over time
+- Fields can **change** over time
-- Support for new types: arrays, etc…
+- Support for new types: **arrays**, etc…

 ```json
 {